 Grades Two, Two-Three, and Three Flex Model

-Second and third graders join together in our Flex Model by way of a grade 2 class, a grade 2-3 class and a grade 3 class.
-While students will still advance in a traditional grade-to-grade sequence, this new model will allow for the three sections to establish themselves as cohesive homeroom classes, while promoting a variety of intra-grade and grade-specific regroupings.
+The Grade 2-3 Flex Team is a union of the Second and Third Grade programs.
+While students will still advance in a traditional grade-to-grade sequence, this model allows for the three sections to establish themselves as cohesive homeroom classes, while promoting a variety of intra-grade and grade-specific regroupings.

-In forming homeroom classes, placement is based on students’ social-emotional needs more than academic needs, while ultimately striving to promote cohesive classroom communities and, just as importantly, a team of homeroom teachers, classes and students.
-Through varied hands-on, thematic units, students will access overarching questions at their level of ability and interest.
+Through varied hands-on, thematic units, students access overarching questions at their level of ability and interest.
 This model allows Berwick to build a stronger, larger learning community, yet provide more opportunities for differentiated instruction as well as collaboration and innovation within the respective classrooms.

 Mixed-age grouping is very powerful for social and emotional learning.
 Younger children benefit from the positive modeling they witness from their older peers, and older students have the opportunity to be role models and to take on leadership roles.
 The social and academic flexibility that this model provides allows children to develop their self-awareness, confidence, and risk-taking abilities.

 In this Flex Model involving second and third grade students, the morning schedule typically involves homeroom morning meetings (in the three different sections), leveled literacy classes (with second and third graders combining, as appropriate, based on reading levels), and grade-specific math classes.
 The afternoon schedule typically involves a combination of homeroom and grade-level writing classes, social studies classes, and Exploration (special subject) classes.

 What is necessary for humans and animals to grow and survive in their environment?